shinken-solutions/shinken/doc/source/15_development/pluginapi.rst

 .. _development/pluginapi:

 ===================
- Nagios Plugin API
+ Shinken Plugin API
 ===================

 Other Resources
 ================

-If you're looking at writing your own plugins for Nagios or Shinken, please make sure to visit these other resources:
+If you're looking at writing your own plugins for Shinken or Nagios, please make sure to visit these other resources:

-  * The official `Nagios plugin project website`_
+  * The official `Monitoring plugins project website`_
-  * The official ` Nagios plugin development guidelines`_
+  * The official `Monitoring plugins development guidelines`_

 Plugin Overview